The Hunt for Red October

 The Hunt for Red October is the debut novel by American author Tom Clancy, first published on October 1, 1984, by the Naval Institute Press.
 It depicts Soviet submarine captain Marko Ramius as he seemingly goes rogue with his country's cutting-edge ballistic missile submarine Red October, and marks the first appearance of Clancy's most popular fictional character, Jack Ryan, an analyst working for the Central Intelligence Agency, as he must prove his theory that Ramius plans to defect to the United States.

 The Hunt for Red October launched Clancy's career as a novelist, especially after US President Ronald Reagan remarked that he had enjoyed reading the book.
-A film adaptation was released on March 2, 1990, and several computer and video games based on the book have been developed.
+A film adaptation was released on March 2, 1990 by Paramount Pictures, and several computer and video games based on the book have been developed.
 The book was instrumental in bringing the book genre of techno-thriller into the mainstream.

 Plot

 During the Cold War, Soviet Navy submarine commander Marko Ramius plans to defect to the United States with the ballistic missile submarine Red October.
 It is equipped with a "caterpillar drive", a cutting-edge silent propulsion system that makes audio detection by passive sonar difficult and enables the submarine to sneak its way into American territorial waters and launch nuclear missiles with little to no warning.
 As the sub leaves the shipyard at Polyarny, Ramius kills his political officer to ensure that he will not interfere.
 Ramius was ordered to conduct military exercises with Soviet attack submarine V. K. Konovalov, commanded by his former student Viktor Tupolev, to test the effectiveness of the caterpillar drive.
 Instead, he plots a course for the North American coast, falsely informing the crew that they will be proceeding undetected to Cuba.
-Before sailing, Ramius sends a letter to Admiral Yuri Padorin stating his intention to defect to the United States and to give them the Red October; the Soviet Northern Fleet then sails out to sink Red October under the pretext of a search and rescue mission.
+Before sailing, Ramius sends a letter to Admiral Yuri Padorin stating his intention to defect to the United States and to give them Red October; the Soviet Northern Fleet then sails out to sink Red October under the pretext of a search and rescue mission.